enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 # Configuring CentOS
+This manual explains how to do initial setup of CentOS.
+It is

 ## Using yum
 Adding a -y option with yum keeps you from having to say "yes" to each install